s-kettle/s-kettle/README.md

 - 🏒 **Ice-hockey enthusiast**.
 Let's go Nottingham Panthers!

 ### What I'm working on:
-- **Blazor Client Tracking App** – A personal project to manage client data efficiently using the Blazor framework.
+- **Blazor Meal Tracking App** – A personal project to manage meal planning using the Blazor & Blazorise framework.
 - **Personal Website** – featuring a blog and project list.